If you’ve been told that you’re too old for dental implants in Burnaby, it’s time to rethink that advice.

 Hygiene and Care

 Dentures require soaking, cleaning tablets, and careful handling.
-Implants are simpler—you brush, floss, and maintain them like natural teeth.
+Implants are simpler.
+You brush, floss, and maintain them like natural teeth.
 That makes hygiene easier and more familiar for most seniors.

 Longevity and Value

 While dentures have a lower upfront cost, they often require relines, repairs, and replacements over time.
-Implants require a higher initial investment—but they’re designed to last decades, making them a more cost-effective and stable solution in the long run.
+Implants require a higher initial investment, but they’re designed to last decades, making them a more cost-effective and stable solution in the long run.

 Why Seniors Trust Us with Their Implant Journey

-If you’re exploring dental implants later in life, you’re not just looking for a product—you’re looking for the right plan, the right provider, and peace of mind that your care team understands the needs of older adults.
+If you’re exploring dental implants later in life, you’re not just looking for a product.
+You’re looking for the right plan, the right provider, and peace of mind that your care team understands the needs of older adults.

-At Burnaby Dentist & Orthodontist, our dental services are tailored for seniors—combining advanced technology with compassionate care.
+At Burnaby Dentist & Orthodontist, our dental services are tailored for seniors, combining advanced technology with compassionate care.
 We’ve helped hundreds of patients in their 60s, 70s, and beyond restore their smiles with long-lasting implants.
 Here’s what sets our approach apart:

 ✅ Precision-Driven from Day One: We start with digital scans and 3D imaging to map your bone volume, nerve positioning, and implant placement with millimetre-level accuracy.
-There’s no guesswork—just data-informed planning built around safety, healing, and longevity.
+There’s no guesswork.
+Just data-informed planning built around safety, healing, and longevity.

 ✅ Personalized for Seniors: Older patients often need a different approach than younger ones.
 We consider your medical history, medications, healing profile, and oral hygiene capacity when designing your treatment plan.
 You’ll never get a one-size-fits-all solution here.